Our WUMC Merchandise Shop is Live! Share your faith and spark conversations in the community by grabbing WUMC gear today.Shop WUMC Merch Here!

 PERSPECTIVES SUNDAY SCHOOL

-The class usually meets in Rm 171, and it is a class invites discovery and diversity of thought as we deepen our faith.
+This is a class that invites discovery and diversity of thought as we deepen our faith.
 This group is designed to meet the needs of our growing church with working-age adults with or without family responsibilities, but it is open to all.

 SEARCHERS SUNDAY SCHOOL